 When the Standard AeroPress Leaks or Brews Too Fast

-When the first version of this article was first published in 2014, my AeroPress was getting old and the seal wasn’t as strong.
-The coffee was leaking too fast through the brewing chamber and the result was a weaker coffee.
-So I began using the inverted method.
+When the first version of this article was published in 2014, my AeroPress was getting old, and the seal wasn’t as strong.
+The coffee was leaking too fast through the brewing chamber, resulting in a weaker coffee.
+So, I began using the inverted method.

-You can minimize the chance that your standard AeroPress brew will leak or brew too quickly using the following tips.
+Using the following tips, you can minimize the chance that your standard AeroPress brew will leak or brew too quickly.

 - Wet the paper filter.

-- Make sure the paper filter isn’t folded and is placed evenly in the filter cap.
+- Ensure the paper filter isn’t folded and is placed evenly in the filter cap.

 - Confirm the seal is tight.